CodeSignal/redux-rags/README.md

 - `clearErrors`: Clears the errors meta value.
 - `updateData`: Sets the data value for the subreducer.
 - `update`: Thunk.
 Calls the `update` function passed in to `ragsFactory` and sets the data value to the result.
 Might also set the error attribute if the `update` function throws an error.
 - `load`: Thunk.
-Calls the appropriate sequence of `beginLoading`, `updateData`, `endLoading` actions while calling the `fetchData` function passed to `ragsFactory`.
+Calls the appropriate sequence of `beginLoading`, `updateData`, `endLoading` actions while calling the `load` function passed to `ragsFactory`.
 If there are errors while executing, the error meta value will be set.

 ## Details and explanations of exports